Call Button

 Hemiplegic migraines are associated with weakness, or even paralysis, on one side of the body.
 These symptoms can be quite alarming given their similarity to those of a stroke or epileptic seizure.
 Hemiplegic migraines often are associated with the more common migraine symptoms, like; aura, nausea or vomiting.
 Reported prevalence is very low, at 0.1%, however it is commonly mis-diagnosed and treated as epilepsy.

 There is a familial link, with many sufferers of hemiplegic migraine also having a direct family member who also experiences the same symptoms.
-However, this is not always the case and cannot be used a predictive risk factor.
+However, this is not always the case and cannot be used as a predictive risk factor.

 Given the difficulty in diagnosing this condition, a proper assessment is essential to get the right treatment!